spion/spion.github.com/src/documents/posts/analysis-generators-and-other-async-patterns-node.html.md

 browsers.
 Is roughly 2-3 times slower, which is great.

 Genny is also 2-3 times slower.
 This is because it adds some protection
-guarantees: it makes sure that callback-calling function behave and call the callback only once and provides a mechanism to enable better stack traces when errors are encountered.
+guarantees: it makes sure that callback-calling function behaves and calls the callback only once and provides a mechanism to enable better stack traces when errors are encountered.